 My wife Marcela is Nicaraguan which means two things.
 First, I’ve eaten from way more Fritangas than your average Miamian.
 Secondly, there’s little credence placed on my thoughts about Fritangas (Nicaraguan quick service-style restaurant).
 So of course when I spotted Fritanga Caña Brava and mentioned it to my wife I was shot down, not one but multiple times over the course of a few months.

-On the first visit to a new Fritanga I always order a pretty standard Carne Asada, Gallo Pinto, Queso Frito & Tajadas (thin sliced longwise & fried Green Plantains).
+On the first visit to a new Fritanga, I always order a pretty standard Carne Asada, Gallo Pinto, Queso Frito & Tajadas (thinly sliced longwise & Fried Green Plantains).